Map of the whole of Shiga Prefecture

 Namura-jinja Shrine, a national treasure, is a large village shrine in the center of the town.
 There are shrine worshipers in 33 neighboring villages.
 The shrine is famous for its large festival, which is held every 33 years, and the last festival was held in 2014.
 Many of the properties have been designated as national treasures or National Important Cultural Properties.
 When you pass through the romon gate, which is majestic coupled with the forest behind, the national treasure Nishi-Honden main shrine will appear in front of you.
 When you keep going on the east approach, you will see the Higashi-Honden main shrine, a National Important Cultural Property, which enshrines the Susanoo-no-Mikoto as the main deity.
 The pavilions are simple but feature an excellent design in detail, such as the carving inside each of the kaeru-mata wooden support beams.
 There are also the Hachiman-sha Honden main shrine and the Jyuzenshi-jinja Honden main shrine in the precincts.
 The Myoo statue, which is a remnant of the time of the mixture of Buddhism and Shinto, is situated in the Fudo-do hall inside the precincts.
 While common Myoo statues stand upright, this statue features a movement, such as its face turning left with the thick brows furrowed and its upper body being twisted.
 AddressInside Oguchi 3 Town Hall, Ryuoh Town, Shiga Prefecture, Japan Opening Hours9:00 to 17:00

-• Toyomitsu-jinja Shrine no name
+• Toyomitsu-jinja Shrine Recommended spots

 スポット画像未設定